 Volunteer Income Tax Assistance (VITA)

-The Volunteer Income Tax Assistance (VITA) is administered by The Internal Revenue Service and offers free basic tax preparation for low- and moderate-income taxpayers.
+The Volunteer Income Tax Assistance (VITA) is administered by the Internal Revenue Service and offers free basic tax preparation for low- and moderate-income taxpayers.
 Assistance is generally available from February 1 through April 15th.

 Eligibility for VITA is determined by VITA professionals.
-General guidelines for eligibility are those who make $64,000 or less, persons with disabilities, and limited English-speaking taxpayers.
+General guidelines for eligibility include those who make $64,000 or less, persons with disabilities, and limited English-speaking taxpayers.
 For more information and to find a VITA site near you, click here.

 California Earned Income Tax Credit (CalEITC)

-For low-income working adults in California, the California Earned Income Tax Credit (CalEITC) offers up to a $3,147 in the form of a reduction in tax liability OR a refund (“cash back”) as of 2023.
+For low-income working adults in California, the California Earned Income Tax Credit (CalEITC) offers up to $3,147 in the form of a reduction in tax liability OR a refund ("cash back") as of 2023.
 CalEITC may also allow filers to qualify for the Young Child Tax Credit (YCTC).
 Refundable tax credits contribute to significant declines in adult and child poverty rates.

 Eligibility for CalEITC is determined by employees of a CalEITC agency.
-Basic guidelines for eligibility include meeting all of the following: being 18 years or older or having a qualifying child, having an earned income between $1 and $30,950, having a valid SSN or ITIN for yourself, spouse, and any qualifying children, have lived in California for more than half of the filing year, not be eligible to be claimed as a qualifying child of another taxpayer, and not be eligible to be claimed as a dependent of another taxpayer unless you have a qualifying child.
+Basic guidelines for eligibility include meeting all of the following: being 18 years or older or having a qualifying child, having an earned income between $1 and $30,950, having a valid SSN or ITIN for yourself, spouse, and any qualifying children, having lived in California for more than half of the filing year, not being eligible to be claimed as a qualifying child of another taxpayer, and not being eligible to be claimed as a dependent of another taxpayer unless you have a qualifying child.
 For information on what a qualifying child is, click here.

 Support with applying for CalEITC and more information about eligibility, benefits, and applying can be found here.